 10. Variety in combinations and options

 So, there we have it!
 A comprehensive guide for why you should choose wood effect porcelain in your home.
 We hope this helps you in your decision making, we are always available over the phone to discuss your project ideas and assist however we can!
-We recommend visiting our wood porcelain page to browse the full range and order your free samples.
-Our wood effect porcelain can be viewed in our 4 UK showrooms – Leicestershire, Surrey, Hertfordshire and Suffolk with large displays on the floor and walls.
+We recommend visiting our wood effect porcelain tile page to browse the full range and order your free tile samples.
+Our wood effect porcelain can be seen in our UK tile showrooms with large displays on the floor and walls.

 Wood Effect Porcelain FAQ's